 At common law there is no implied obligation on a landlord to manage his estate in accordance with the rules of good estate management, whereas there is an implied covenant by the tenant to use and cultivate the land in a good and husbandlike manner according to the custom of the country, and to keep the buildings wind- and water-tight1.
 No sanctions are available to a tenant against a landlord breaching the rules of good estate management.
-A tenant in breach of the rules of good husbandry is exposed to the grant of a certificate of bad husbandry by
+A tenant in breach of the rules of good husbandry is exposed to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN

 TAKE A FREE TRIAL